 How do Experiments Search for Dark Matter?

-There are three different types of searches happening in mines, laboratories and in space all over the world.
+There are three different types of searches happening in laboratories all over the world.
+Some of these labs are underground, or in surface facilities, or in space around the Earth.

 Several types of experiments are located in mines, tunnels and underground laboratories around the world looking for very rare interactions of dark matter particles with the ordinary matter in the detectors.
 There are two main classes of detectors out there: so, called spin independent dark matter experiments and experiments looking for spin dependent interactions.
 PICO has some sensitivity to both types of interactions.

 No experiment has so far been able to conclusively prove that the interactions observed are from dark matter.
-The hunt for dark matter continues.
+The hunt for dark matter continues, and PICO is excited to be a part of the modern human quest to uncover its nature.